umadesai/SoftSysZumaText/reports/report.md

 - Learn how to build a text editor from scratch using system calls and other functions.

-- Learn how to communicate the program with keyboard and mouse like emacs editor, including shortcuts.
+- Learn how to communicate with the program using a keyboard, mouse, and shortcuts like the emacs editor.

-- Learn more about advanced C features in UNIX, such as terminal environment, argument processing.
+- Learn more about advanced C features in UNIX, such as the terminal environment and argument processing.

-- Learn how to organize large project and implement simple OOP, especially with highly interdependent functionalities.
+- Learn how to organize a large project and implement simple OOP, especially with highly interdependent functions.

-- Learn how to extend features in existing large projects.
+- Learn how to extend features from large, existing projects.

 ## Resources